garrisonhh/fluent/src/jit/codegen.md

 ## codegen conventions

-### 'block call'
+### block return values

-since blocks represent expressions which return values, it makes sense to treat blocks as procedures. blocks use the same stack as their owning function, but use x86 `call` and `ret`, returning their value through `%rax`.
+blocks use the same stack as their owning function. phi values are moved through the `%rdx` register, since `%rax` is clobbered by call and jump ops.

 ### function call convention